 The term ‘subculture’ refers to a group of people that identify with a shared experience.
 There are many different types of subcultures, such as specific music scenes and entertainment genres.
 Subcultures can help you better understand your audience and allows you to consider ways in which you can market to these subcultures.

 Once you’ve collected the data and have a good idea of who your customers are, it’s time to put it all together in a target audience profile.
 You’ll want to include all the key information, such as location, age, gender, industry, and so on.
 You should also include information specific to your brand.

 Need help navigating how to market to your target audience?
-We’ll be touching on how to market toward these newfound audiences of yours on our next week article!
+We’ll be touching on how to market toward these newfound audiences of yours in next week’s article!